 Ávoris decided to migrate its SAP systems to the AWS Cloud.
 “We engaged with AWS because it was the leader among cloud service providers,” says Ramis.
 “We looked at Microsoft Azure and the Google Cloud Platform, but we were not convinced by their service catalogues.”

-AWS introduced Ávoris to Linke Information Technology (Linke IT), an AWS Partner Network (APN) Premier Consulting Partner, to support the SAP migration.
-“We told Linke IT that we had three months to complete the work,” says Ramis.
+AWS introduced Ávoris to Syntax, an AWS Partner Network (APN) Premier Consulting Partner, to support the SAP migration.
+“We told Syntax that we had three months to complete the work,” says Ramis.
 “It had to be finished by June, when the travel season enters the busy summer period.”

 Migration work was split into two phases.
 The first was a proof of concept to demonstrate whether Ávoris could integrate all its line-of-business applications with a cloud-based SAP environment and gain significantly better performance across its SAP systems—including SAP HANA and SAP Hybris.
-In the second phase, Linke IT and Ávoris migrated the data from the SAP on-premises platform to the AWS Cloud.
+In the second phase, Syntax and Ávoris migrated the data from the SAP on-premises platform to the AWS Cloud.
 “We completed the entire cloud migration of our SAP environment on schedule,” says Ramis.
-“It showed the great work of Linke IT and its willingness to collaborate closely with us for the best possible outcome.”
+“It showed the great work of Syntax and its willingness to collaborate closely with us for the best possible outcome.”

 Ávoris’s infrastructure consists of large Amazon Elastic Compute Cloud (Amazon EC2) instances to support SAP applications, including SAP HANA.
 The instances include r4.xlarge for its SAP application server and r4.2xlarge for its enterprise resource planning (ERP) database server.
 The company uses Amazon Simple Storage Service (Amazon S3) for backups and storage.
 It also uses Amazon S3 for SAP—an add-on that enables direct integration with Ávoris’s SAP ERP platform—for archiving objects.